Brands Names: Adoxa, Doryx, Monodox, Targadox, Vibramycin

 How to take Doxycycline?

-Since the drug is available in several forms, the method of administration may be somewhat different.
-The daily dose of the drug is allowed to take for 1 or 2 times, then the interval between doses should be 12 hours.
-The amount of medicinal substance is determined by the attending physician and depends on the severity of the disease, the form of the pathogen and the age of the patient.
+Doxycycline is available in several forms and therefore the method of administration may vary.
+The daily dose of Doxycycline can be taken 1 or 2 times with a 12 hour time interval between doses.
+The amount of Doxycycline administered is determined by the attending physician and depends on the severity of the disease, pathogen form, and patient age.

-Antibiotic in tablets is used regardless of the time of food intake, but preferably before meals.
-Usually, the dose is determined by 200 mg in the first day and 100 mg in the remaining days of the therapeutic course.
-The tablet should be washed down with a sufficient amount of clean water.
-Children weighing more than 45 kg are prescribed Doxycycline of 4 mg per kg, then the dosage is reduced to 2-4 mg.
+Doxycycline tablets can be taken with or without food, but preferably before meals.
+The typical Doxycycline dose schedule is usually 200 mg on the first day and 100 mg on the remaining days of the therapeutic course.
+Doxycycline tablets should be washed down with a sufficient amount of water.
+Children weighing more than 45 kg are prescribed Doxycycline at 4 mg per kg to which the dosage can then be reduced to 2-4 mg.

 Treatment during pregnancy

-Doxycycline during pregnancy cannot be taken because the drug has a negative effect on the fetal development of the fetus.
-An antibiotic can provoke a malfunction of the liver of a future mother, slow the growth of a child and destroy tooth enamel.
+Doxycycline should not be taken during pregnancy because the drug has a negative effect on fetal development.
+An antibiotic can provoke malfunction of the liver of a future mother, slow the growth of a child, and destroy tooth enamel.

-Penetrating deep into the body, Doxycycline promotes the formation of liver infiltration and poor development of the skeleton in the fetus.
-Therefore, in the period of gestation, the baby is categorically contraindicated.
+Doxycycline promotes the formation of liver infiltration and poor development of the skeleton of the fetus.
+Therefore, during the period of gestation, Doxycycline is categorically contraindicated.

 Interaction with alcohol

-Doxycycline and alcohol exert a heavy load on the liver, increasing the risk of hepatitis and liver failure.
-The therapeutic effect may be reduced.
-To exclude the negative consequences of the antibiotic, it is necessary to abandon any alcohol, even if the drug is used for prevention purposes.
+Doxycycline and alcohol consumption exert a heavy load on the liver, increasing the risk of hepatitis and liver failure.
+The therapeutic effect of this drug may be reduced.
+To avoid the negative consequences of Doxycycline, it is necessary to abandon any alcohol consumption, even if the drug is used for prevention purposes.